 On November 12, 2013, the Lead Plaintiff filed his Consolidated Class Action Complaint ("Complaint"); Dynavax moved to dismiss the Complaint on January 10, 2014.
 On April 7, 2014, Lead Plaintiff filed an Amended Complaint.
 The Amended Complaint adds a new plaintiff and several new defendants, and alleges that, between April 26, 2012 and June 10, 2013, the Company, certain of its executive officers and directors, and entities related to certain of its directors, violated Sections 10(b), 20A, and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder in connection with statements related to our product candidate, HEPLISAV-B. Specifically, the Amended Complaint alleges that the Company made fraudulent misrepresentations or omissions regarding the manufacture of HEPLISAV-B and that certain insiders unlawfully profited from such misrepresentations or omissions.
 The Amended Complaint seeks unspecified damages, interest, attorneys' fees, and other costs.
-The Company filed a motion to dismiss the Amended Complaint on June 6, 2014, and Lead Plaintiff has until August 8, 2014 to file an opposition.
-The hearing on the motion to dismiss is set for October 3, 2014.
+The Company filed a motion to dismiss the Amended Complaint on June 6, 2014.
+On August 8, 2014, Lead Plaintiff filed an opposition to the Company's motion to dismiss the Amended Complaint.
+On September 10, 2014, Lead Plaintiff filed a Second Amended Complaint to remove or correct erroneous statements in the Amended Complaint attributed to confidential witnesses.
+The Second Amended Complaint.
+Lead Plaintiffs' opposition to the motion is due on November 10, 2014.
+The Company's reply in support of the motion is due on December 1, 2014.
+The hearing on the motion is scheduled for December 18, 2014.